samiBendou/am_scripts/README.md

 ### Introduction

-am_scripts provides strategic management tools for airlines and more generally transports companies.
+am_scripts provides **scheduling** and **strategic management** tools for airlines and more generally transports companies.
-The project is designed around a simple airline model that fits with Airlines-Manager 2 airline management simulation.
+The project is designed around a simple airline model that fits with **Airlines-Manager 2** airline management simulation.

-The goal is to automate strategic and operation decision process for an airline.
-With a given initial situation (fleet, lines, ...) or a given capital, how can I make the better choices in terms of planes/lines purchases and planning.
+The goal is to *automate strategic and operational decision process for an airline*.
+With a given initial situation (fleet, lines, ...) or a given capital,
+**how can I make the better choices in terms of planes/lines purchases and planning?**

 Use this project to help you make rational decision while expanding your AM2 airline and accurately visualize the performance of your strategy.

 ### Features

-- Planes, Hub and Lines object data model with JSON interface
+- **Planes, Hub and Lines** object data model with JSON interface
-- Financial result data model with JSON and CSV interfaces
+- **Accounting** data model with JSON and CSV interfaces
-- Planning data model and generation of planning with different heuristic
+- **Planning** data model and generation of planning with different heuristic
-- Planing evaluation API to evaluate benefits for your lines and find the planes that matches the best with.
+- **Performance evaluation** API to visualize how to boost your fleet and which lines and planes to purchase.
-- Financial reporting API to visualize financial data and process theses
+- **Financial evaluation** API to visualize financial data and apply advanced processing.

 Thanks to https://openflights.org/ for providing free flights databases to complete AM2+ data.